Strive Online Speech Language Therapy

 Frequently asked questions:

-How long does it take?: The sessions are specific to each person.
-Some clients feel more confident after 6 to 8 sessions while others choose to continue on to work on more goals.
+2. How long does it take?: The sessions are specific to each person.
+Some clients feel more confident after 6 to 8 sessions while others choose to continue to work on more goals.
+Some people have a plan at work that allows reimbursement for speech therapy.
+Sometimes these clients will work on their speech sounds during one work benefit year and once they have work benefits again (e.g. Jan 1), they may return to work on further goals.
 It is up to the client when they would like to discontinue sessions.
 Clients are free to discontinue at any time.

 Your significant other may know that your speech sounds different than theirs but most likely will not be able to determine which sounds are substituted, which syllable stress is off, or even what grammatical substitutions are showing up.
 They also may be so used to your speech that they do not hear individual areas that could be worked on.